Jazz and Blues in New York

 Blue Note Jazz

-Blue Note is one of the premier jazz clubs in the world and a cultural institution in Greenwich Village since 1981.
+One of the premier jazz clubs in the world Blue Note Jazz has been a cultural institution in Greenwich Village since 1981.
 Blue Note offers music every night 20:00 to 22:30.
 In the weekend there are late night groove series at 00:30 and even Sunday brunch.

 B.B.
 King Blues Club & Grill